jharvey/ESP32S3_Audio_Cam_POE/README.md

 # ESP32S3_Audio_Cam_POE

 This is a PCB layout for ESP32S3 with OV2640 / OV5640 camera.
+This was designeed with KiCAD version 9.
 The boards major features include:
 * Camera.
 * 2 way audio.